 There are several things that can lower your risk of developing breast cancer and cancer of the ovaries and fallopian tubes.
 The risk can never be reduced to zero, but it can be reduced to a level equal to or even lower than that of the average woman who does not carry a gene fault.

-Things that can reduce the risk of breast surgery to remove the breasts cancer are:
+Things that can reduce the risk of breast cancer are:

-- > surgery to remove the ovaries and fallopian tubes - > medication that may reduce the risk of breast cancer surgical removal of the ovaries and fallopian tubes use of the oral contraceptive pill
+- > surgery to remove the breasts - > medication that may reduce the risk of breast cancer